 While fans wished and wished for the character’s death, the show’s creators made them wait until season four.

-While he nearly copped it during Stannis Baratheon’s attack on King’s Landing, he was saved at the last minute by the actions of his uncle, Tyrion, and his grandfather, Tywin, who struck up an alliance with House Tyrell to save the young king.
+He nearly copped it during Stannis Baratheon’s attack on King’s Landing, he was saved at the last minute by the actions of his uncle, Tyrion, and his grandfather, Tywin, who struck up an alliance with House Tyrell to save the young king.

 This new alliance saw Joffrey’s engagement to Sansa annulled, with Margaery Tyrell becoming his new betrothed, while Sansa instead is made to marry Tyrion.
 The switcheroo spells problems for Joffrey, who might have been better off marrying someone who had nobody to look out for her.